HiLab-git/PyMIC/docs/source/usage.fsl.rst

 Several transforms are defined in PyMIC to preprocess or augment the data before sending it to the network.
-The ``TransformDict`` in :mod:`pymic.transform.trans_dict` lists all the built in transforms supported in PyMIC.
+The ``TransformDict`` in :mod:`pymic.transform.trans_dict` lists all the built-in transforms supported in PyMIC.

 In the configuration file, users can specify the transforms required for training,